 - Photographs and albums

 Flipping through old photo albums brings back memories of people, places and things.
 Images often stir great conversations.
 Start with high school yearbooks and photos from family vacations.
+You can also make new ones by hiring experts such as photographers Raleigh, NC.

 - Music brings back memories